ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A cryptographic proof of correctness of a BPI state transition used in a commercial value-creation MUST be succinct.

 #### **[CR17]<[O3]**
-Each A cryptographic proof of correctness of a BPI state transition MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).
+A cryptographic proof of correctness of a BPI state transition MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).

 The zero-knowledge proof of correctness can be a cryptographic aggregator of proofs of workstep input correctness that would allow multiple proofs to be represented and provable within one proof.